Continuum Limits of Lazy Open Quantum Walks: Continuum Limit of the Lazy Quantum Walk with Decoherence

 where the coherent part is expressed in the Gell Mann basis via the fixed $\mathcal{SU}(3)$ generators $J_z^{(3)}$ and $G$, given by equations~\eqref{J_z-matrix} and~\eqref{G_matrix_GM} respectively.
 The first commutator in equation~\eqref{eq:full-continuum-PDE-coin-deco} generates directional streaming of the three coin channels (left, rest, right), while the second implements their symmetric local mixing.
 The final term, $-\bar{\gamma}\,D_c[\boldsymbol{\rho}]$, damps only the off diagonal coin coherences, leaving the coin populations unchanged at leading order.

 Equation~\eqref{eq:full-continuum-PDE-coin-deco} is linear, first order in time, and local in~$x$, with the spatial derivative entering only through the commutator with $J_z^{(3)}$.
 It preserves Hermiticity and trace, and for $\bar{\gamma}\!\ge\!0$ generates a CPTP semigroup on the coin space at each spatial point.
 The unitary part retains the full $\mathcal{SU}(3)$ structure of the lazy walk, while the dephasing produces a uniform decay of the six off diagonal Gell–Mann components $\{\lambda_{1},\lambda_{2},\lambda_{4},\lambda_{5},\lambda_{6},\lambda_{7}\}$ and leaves the diagonal sector $(\lambda_3,\lambda_8)$ intact.
-Consequently, the continuum dynamics conserve the coin populations and the overall streaming structure while progressively reducing interference between the left, rest, and right channels in space and time.
-The absence of any diagonal contributions in $D_c$ indicates that the decoherence channel does not alter the populations of the coin states at leading order, but rather damps their mutual phase relations.
-Physically, this means that probability weight is conserved within each internal level while the interference terms between them decay.
-As a result, the coherent oscillations characteristic of the unitary walk are gradually suppressed, and the system tends towards a classical mixture in the coin subspace, providing the microscopic mechanism through which classical behaviour emerges in the macroscopic limit.
+Consequently, the continuum dynamics preserve the underlying streaming structure while progressively reducing the interference between the left, rest, and right channels in space and time.
+The absence of diagonal contributions in $D_c$ indicates that the decoherence channel does not directly modify the populations of the coin states at leading order, but instead damps their mutual phase coherences.
+While the unitary evolution may induce oscillations of the coin populations depending on the initial state, the action of the decoherence term selectively suppresses the off-diagonal components of the coin density matrix.
+Physically, this implies that probability weight is redistributed between internal levels solely through coherent dynamics, whereas interference between coin states is progressively lost.
+As a result, the coherent oscillations characteristic of the unitary walk are gradually attenuated, and the system evolves towards an effectively classical mixture in the coin subspace, providing a microscopic mechanism for the emergence of classical behaviour in the macroscopic limit.

+Figure~\ref{cont_vs_discrete_coin_deco} shows the position probability distributions obtained from DTQW and from the corresponding derived continuum equation for several values of the coin dephasing parameter $\gamma$.
+The figure demonstrates very good agreement between the DTQW and the continuum Lindblad dynamics throughout the range of weak to moderate dephasing considered here ($0 \leq \gamma \leq 0.4$), which is the weak decoherence regime in which the continuum master equation is derived.
+Within this range, the continuum solution accurately reproduces both the overall shape and the width of the position distribution produced by the discrete walk.
+In particular, the crossover from ballistic, multi peaked propagation at weak dephasing to a smoother, more centrally concentrated profile as the dephasing strength increases is captured faithfully.
+This agreement provides strong evidence that the DTQW with coin dephasing constitutes a consistent and controlled discretisation of the target continuum open quantum dynamics in its domain of validity.